TylerP99/life-manager/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, NodeJS, ExpressJS, MongoDB, PassportJS, EJS
+**Tech used:** HTML, CSS, JavaScript, NodeJS, ExpressJS, MongoDB, PassportJS, EJS, LuxonJS Front-End - HTML (EJS), CSS, Javascript, LuxonJS Back-End - NodeJS, ExpressJS, MongoDB, EJS, PassportJS, LuxonJS, AgendaJS

 The frontend of this application was made using EJS for templating, along with CSS and Javascript for client side functionality.
 This may be updated to React.